badmrfrosty/OpenSMTPD-book/src/chapters/1022_What_you_need_to_know_about_DNS.md

 ## The DNS protocol
-DNS, the Domain Name Service, is an essential component of modern networks.
+DNS, or the Domain Name Service, is an indispensable element of modern networks.
+Imagine a world where you had to recall IP addresses like 88.190.237.114 or 2a01:e0b:1000:23:be30:5bff:fed7:9af instead of domain names.
+DNS simplifies our digital lives by translating human-readable domain names into machine-readable IP addresses.
-Without it,
-we would be required to remember things like 88.190.237.114, 2a01:e0b:1000:23:be30:5bff:fed7:9af or even 127.0.0.1

-DNS is not a very complex service but it provides considerably more than simply resolving names to addresses.
-You can manage to survive with basic knowledge of how it works but the SMTP network relies greatly on the DNS protocol for many purposes and you won't be comfortable with SMTP until you are relatively comfortable with DNS.

-As a matter of fact,
+However, DNS isn't just about name resolution.
+It plays a crucial role in the functioning of SMTP networks.
+Understanding DNS is essential for grasping SMTP mechanics.

-most SMTP failures result from problems taking place at the DNS level and a broken DNS setup will invariably result in broken SMTP exchanges.
+In fact, many SMTP failures stem from issues at the DNS level.
+A faulty DNS setup inevitably leads to disrupted SMTP exchanges.

-Let's have a look at how DNS works and how SMTP interacts with it without worrying (yet) about more advanced topics like DKIM, SPF, DMARC or DANE which make use of the DNS system to "enhance" the SMTP protocol.
-I will also pretend that IPv6 doesn't exist for now, mainly because it will allow me to keep the examples simple.
+Let's delve into how DNS operates and its interaction with SMTP, focusing solely on the basics for now.
+We'll save advanced topics like DKIM, SPF, DMARC, and DANE for later discussions.
+Additionally, for simplicity's sake, we'll ignore IPv6 for the time being.

 ### DNS zones
-DNS servers store the informations regarding the domains they handle in _zones_.
+DNS servers organize domain information into zones.
+Each DNS server manages one or more zones, containing records pertinent to the associated domains.
+For example, the zone file for "opensmtpd.org" may include details like:

+DNS servers organize domain information into zones.
+Each DNS server manages one or more zones, containing records pertinent to the associated domains.
+For example,
-The _ns-master.poolp.org_ nameserver is in charge of the domain _opensmtpd.org_ and has a zone file describing the details regarding this domain.
+the _ns-master.poolp.org_ nameserver is in charge of the domain _opensmtpd.org_ and has a zone file which includes details like:
-The zone for _opensmtpd.org_ contains the following (irrelevant parts truncated):

 ```
                 NS      ns-master.poolp.org.